 Having your records sealed can be an invaluable step to a better future.
 One mistake should not keep you from living a successful and productive life.
 When you are ready to make this step, you should do so with an experienced attorney by your side.
-Our law firm, Okabe & Haushalter, can walk you through this process step by step.
-We know how important this procedure is and we will leave nothing to chance.
-If you have any questions about the criminal defense process, feel free to
+We at Okabe & Haushalter can walk you through this process step by step.
+We know how important this procedure is and will leave nothing to chance.
+If you have any questions about the criminal defense process, contact us.

 It is possible to clean up your record through expungement.
 While this option is not available for everyone, it can be helpful for those who qualify.
 If you were sentenced to county jail time or probation or were required to pay a fine, you may qualify.
 The nature of your crime and case will determine whether or not you can use this process and what type of procedure you can use.

 In California, there are three types of expungement:

 If your crime falls under the above sections of the law, you may be eligible to go through this process.
 You must wait at least one year after your conviction and have carried out all the terms of your sentence.
 This can include incarceration, probation, fines, and hearings.
 Furthermore, you cannot have been charged with another offense or serving a probationary time for another charge when you apply.
 When you go to apply, you must first get ahold of a copy of your criminal record and case information.
 You must then fill out the Petition for Dismissal (CR-180) and the Order for Dismissal (CR-181).
 These two forms are required for all three types of expungement.